OMR-Research/Mashcima2/README.md

-# Mashcima2
+# Mashcima 2

-Training data synthesizer for OMR
+A library and a framework for synthesizing images containing music, intended for use as training data for OMR models.